 Do thorough research to understand which are negotiable and which are inevitable.

 The bottom line

 A new vehicle is a great investment.
-Avoid hidden fees and scammy dealerships by doing a thorough research and exploring the numerous car-buying opportunities.
+Avoid hidden fees and scammy dealerships by doing thorough research and exploring the numerous car-buying opportunities.